cblanken/cheatsheets/docs/programming/php.md

 # PHP

 ### Misc

 - If you get a blank SOD, enable display of errors in `php.ini`.
-Location depends on install and web server but probably: `/etc/php/7.4/apache2/php.ini
+The location depends on the installation and web server but usually: `/etc/php/X.Y/apache2/php.ini` where `X.Y` is the PHP version.

 ### Standard PHP Library (SPL)

+TODO